Mushbit/TOP-front-page/README.md

 # TOP-front-page
-The odin project excersice page.
+The odin project excersise page.
 Can be used as a stock layout in future projects.